-All members of staff will be responsible for informing the headteacher if the accident is fatal or a 'major injury', as outlined by the HSE.
+The Health and Safety Co-ordinator of each school will be responsible for informing the Principal if the accident is fatal or a 'major injury', as outlined by the HSE.

 More in-depth information concerning reporting accidents and near-misses can be found in the following sections of this policy.